Alba and Le Langhe tour

 As each day’s walk is between 9 and 19 kilometres and there are some long steep hills, we have classifed this as a Grade 4 walk (click here for details) however, please note that all the walks can be shortened on request.

 Alba and the Langhe have a long history of hospitality and offer a range of very comfortable and welcoming accommodation.
-During the walk you will stay in a variety of accommodation including 4-star hotels (in Alba on Days 1 and 7 and on Day 5); an ex-castle/vineyard which once belonged to the king of Italy (Day 2); a lovely small hotel in the heart of the prettiest village in the district (Day 6) and a bed and breakfast/trattoria in a small hilltop village that has been in the same family for 4 generations (Day 4).
+During the walk you will stay in a variety of accommodation including 4-star hotels (in Alba on Days 1 and 7 and on Day 5); an ex-castle/vineyard which once belonged to the king of Italy (Day 2); a lovely small hotel in the heart of the prettiest village in the district (Day 6) and an agriturismo outside a small hilltop village, which has a pool and an excellent restaurant (Day 4).
 All the accommodation has ensuite services.
 Please note, that to ensure we can book the best accommodation available, this walk must start on either a Thursday, Friday, Saturday or Sunday.

 Alba and the Langhe is one of Italy’s gastronomic and wine capitals so you will eat and drink very well during this tour (just as well there are some long walks!).
 According to Pliny the Elder and Strabo, this area was producing fine wines in Roman times.
 It’s modern manifestation started in the mid-1800s with the introduction of production techniques from nearby France.
 Big, bold Barolo, the flagship wine, is recognised as one of the finest reds in Europe.